Prosecco wine: top picks for 2025

 Prosecco is a high quality Italian sparkling wine made primarily from the Glera grape.
 It is produced in northeastern Italy, in areas with two main classifications:

-What is Prosecco wine and what makes it unique among sparkling wines?
+What makes it unique among sparkling wines?
+Let’s see its top strengths:

-• Light character: typically softer on the palate than Champagne or Cava.
+• It has a light character, making it typically feel softer on the palate than Champagne or Cava.

-• Versatility: made in varying sweetness levels (Extra Brut to Dry).
+• Prosecco wines are quite versatile, made in varying sweetness levels from Extra Brut to Dry.

 Unlike traditional method sparkling wines, which undergo a second fermentation in the bottle, Prosecco is made using the Charmat method.
 Here, the second fermentation happens in large tanks, resulting in a wine prized for its freshness, vibrancy and everyday drinkability.

-Types of Prosecco wine and what makes them apart
+Types of Prosecco wine and what sets them apart

 Although Prosecco is traditionally recognized as a white sparkling wine, its range has expanded in recent years to include styles like rosé Prosecco.
 Both are based primarily on the Glera Prosecco grapes but differ in terms of blending, structure and aromatic profile.